 - Prep Prime Rib.
 Rinse your 5-pound boneless prime rib roast in cool running water, then pat dry with paper towels.
 Be sure to sanitize your sink afterward!

 - Make Rib Rub.
-In a small bowl, combine the dry rub ingredients: 1 ½ tablespoons Kosher salt, 1 tablespoon coarse ground pepper, ½ tablespoon garlic powder, 1 teaspoon smoked paprika, 1 teaspoon dried rosemary, 1 teaspoon ground sage, 1 teaspoon dried thyme, ½ teaspoon dried oregano, and ½ teaspoon onion powder.
+In a small bowl, combine the dry rub ingredients: 1½ tablespoons of Kosher salt, 1 tablespoon coarse ground pepper, ½ tablespoon garlic powder, 1 teaspoon smoked paprika, 1 teaspoon dried rosemary, 1 teaspoon ground sage, 1 teaspoon dried thyme, ½ teaspoon dried oregano, and ½ teaspoon onion powder.
 Mix well and set aside.

 - Season Prime Rib.
 Place the prime rib on a baking sheet or baking dish and sprinkle the dry rub all over, using about half the rub for each side.
 Using clean hands, massage the dry rub into the meat and roll the edges in any excess that has fallen onto the baking sheet.
 The entire surface should be fully coated! *Don’t be shy with the seasoning!

 - Roast Prime Rib.
 Preheat your oven to 200°F (93°C).
-Then transfer the seasoned prime rib roast to a roasting pan and put in the preheated oven (fat side facing up for a boneless prime rib or bone side down for a standing rib roast).
-Roast for 3 hours and 45 minutes, or about 45 minutes per pound of meat until the internal temp reaches the desired level of doneness.
+Then, transfer the seasoned prime rib roast to a roasting pan and put it in the preheated oven (fat side facing up for a boneless prime rib or bone side down for a standing rib roast).
+Roast for 3 hours and 45 minutes, or about 45 minutes per pound of meat, until the internal temp reaches the desired level of doneness.

 - Bring Roast to Desired Temp.
 Bring the roast to an internal temperature of 120-125°F (49-52°C) for rare, 125-129°F (52-54°C) for medium rare, 130-139°F (54-59°C) for medium or 140-145°F (60-63°C) for medium done.
 Then remove the roast from the oven and allow it to rest, tented loosely with a piece of aluminum foil for 20 to 30 minutes before carving and serving.